vmleon/oracle-atp-da/lab5/README.md

 ![Intent Create](../images/intents_1.png)

 We will start working on the **Intent** page.
-The page by default looks like this screenshoot:
+The page by default looks like this screenshot:

 ![Intent Default values](../images/intents_2.png)